modio/modio-docs/public/en-us/game-integration/unity/legacy/getting-started.md

 ```
 ## Playtime Metrics

-The mod.io SDK supports all of the mod.io [Metrics](/metrics) features, including [Playtime Metrics](/metrics/playtime), which allows you to track which mods your players interact with most frequently.
+The mod.io SDK supports all of the mod.io [Metrics](/metrics) features, including [Playtime Metrics](/metrics/game#play-sessions), which allows you to track which mods your players interact with most frequently.

-:::note
+:::note[Premium Feature]
-Playtime Metrics is a premium feature.
-If you are interested in activating this for your game, please contact developers@mod.io.
+Play Sessions is a premium feature.
+Sign up to one of our [advanced service tiers](https://mod.io/pricing) to activate detailed data analytics, or contact us at developers@mod.io for more information.
 :::

 The following documentation walks you through the setup process and gives example usages.